bimdata/platform-old/README.md

 ## Technical view of the Platform

-️️BIMData Platform is an web application.
+️️BIMData Platform is a web application.
 It's a frontend to the BIMData's API, built with Javascript using Vue.

 ## Install